Beating climbing injuries: PIP synovitis

 If I was to start all over again, I would:

 1. Remove aggravating exercises and improve range of motion — Stop climbing for about a week or two.
-NSAIDs + massage if it helps + do light flexibility and mobility exercises
+NSAIDs (for a few days only, chronic use is bad) + massage if it helps + do light flexibility and mobility exercises

 2. Once the symptoms are minimal to none, start adding in isolation exercises to strengthen the fingers again — First Isolation work with finger rolls, extremely light tension block type loading with various grips, other finger mobility work over a period of 1-3 weeks.